derricknguyen12/leagueoflegendsbanrates/README.md

 ### NMAR Analysis

-In our data we believe that columns `ban1`, `ban2`, `ban3`, `ban4`, `ban5` contains some NMAR(not missing at random) because in League of Legends, a team can decide to choose if they want to ban a character or pass and not ban anyone depending on their strategy for the game.
+In our data we believe that column `doublekills` contains some NMAR(not missing at random) because they are time-sensitive.
+Given the intensity and fast-paced nature of some fights in a League of Legends game, it could be possible that certain things like `doublekills` could have not been recorded or overshadowed by `triplekills` or greater.
+To make it MAR, perhaps game specific logs, such as when a kill happens can help calculate whether or not a doublekill occured.

 ### Missingness Dependency
-#### Ban Missingness on League

-In this part, we are going to test if the missingness of bans columns depends on other columns.
-The two other columns that we used are `league` and `bans1-5`.
+In this part, we are going to test if the missingness of the bans columns depends on other columns.
+The two other columns that we used are `league` and `result`.
 The significance level we choose for both permutation tests is 0.05, and the test statistic is Total Variance Distance (TVD).

-First, we perform the permutation test on bans and league, and the missingness of bans on league.

-`Null Hypothesis`: Distribution of league when bans is missing is the same as the distribution of league when bans is not missing.

-`Alternative Hypothesis`: Distribution of league when bans is missing is NOT same as the distribution of league when bans is not missing.

-Below is the observed distribution of league when bans is missing and not missing with the first 15 rows of our dataframe.
+Below is the relevant **unclean** team dataframe.
+We converted the ban columns into a `bool` data type, indicating whether or not someone was banned in that position.
+We also calculated `nonban_rate`, which is the mean across the 5 bans columns and `is_missing` which is true if any of the bans are missing.

 | gameid    | league   |   participantid | datacompleteness   | teamname        | ban1   | ban2   | ban3   | ban4   | ban5   |   result |   nonban_rate | is_missing   |
 |:----------|:---------|----------------:|:-------------------|:----------------|:-------|:-------|:-------|:-------|:-------|---------:|--------------:|:-------------|